-If there are significant time differences between revenue recognition period and invoicing and thereon cash collection, a financing element is accounted for using an appropriate discount rate.
-Such a financing element has been recognised on one contract in the current period (nil in prior period).
+If there are significant time differences between revenue recognition period and invoicing and thereon cash collection, a financing element is accounted with contract assets being discounting using an appropriate discount rate based on the credit rating of the customer.

 The Group implements Service Level Agreements (SLAs) as an assurance to the customers that products and services supplied are as specified in the contract and will operate at the required levels.
 The income recognised on the sale of hardware and services is constrained under the variable consideration rules of IFRS 15 for any expected penalties under SLAs during the contract.